bluenell99/dnd-campaign/Campaign/Obsidian/Dnd_Notes/5. Quests/Encounters/Assassin.md

 A hooded figure approaches in the shadows.
-If jumps out of the verge and attempts to stab [[Tiny Pete the Biscuit Thief - Gnome Rogue (JJ)]].
+If jumps out of the verge and attempts to stab [[Tiny Pete the Biscuit Thief - Gnome Rogue (JJ) (DECEASED)]].

 If the players loot him they will find a note saying: